Dozens of rare sei whales spotted by researchers in 'unprecedented' sighting off B.C.'s coast | CBC News

 The sei whale population was decimated by the whaling industry up until 1967

-A team of marine biologists spotted a large group of 25 to 30 sei whales rarely found in the Pacific ocean off the coast of British Columbia last week.
+Last week a team of marine biologists spotted a large group of 25 to 30 sei whales, a species rarely found in coastal B.C. waters.

 The team's lead scientist says spotting a group that large in the waters near the coast where the species is endangered is "unprecedented."